AltaPay/plugin-magento2/README.md

 == Change log ==

+** Version 0.11.0

+    * Improvements:
+            - List of supported languages is dynamicaly fetched; only supported by the payment gateway are available
+            - Terminal dropdown list with default option
+            - Added support discounts applied to shipping
+            - Handle correctly virtual and downloadable products at checkout completion
+    * Bug fixes:
+            - Payment method not always shown correctly, according to the store configuration
+            - Multiple issues on shipping orderline
+            - Terminal enabled based on Default instead of Store configuration level
+            - Capture and refund failing on certain cases
+            - Amounts having more than two digits not handled correctly
+            - Error message related to the back button shown when successful payment

 ** Version 0.10.0

     * Improvements:
             - Added support for coupons
             - Browser back button improvements
             - Separate order line for cart rules sent the payment gateway
             - Improvements on handling discounts on price including tax
             - Changed private methods to protected to allow easier rewrites(credits to Martin René Sørensen, through pull request)
     * Bug fixes:
             - Unit price not fetched correctly on price including taxes
             - Order status history comment added when consumer gets redirected to the payment gateway

 ** Version 0.9.0

     * Improvement:
             - Added more details in the history comment for failed orders
     * Note:
             - Only discounts in percentage, two digits, are supported for payments made with Klarna

 ** Version 0.8.0

 	* Improvements:
             - New database table according to the branding changes
             - Several refactored files
             - Database update for cleanup job after the rebranding changes
             - Added a second batch of branding changes (renamed layout files and references)
 	* Bug fixes:
             - Error not showing on browser back buton usage.
             - Discounts not handled properly due to unitPrice and discount percentage (the reason for the Klarna failed payments)
             - PHP 7.2 limitation has been removed

 ** Version 0.7.0